csfloat/docs/source/index.html.md

-def_index | | Only include listings that have a one of the given def index(es) min_float | | Only include listings that have a float higher then this max_float | | Only include listings that have a float lower then this rarity | | Only include listings that this rarity paint_seed | | Only include listings that this paint seed paint_index | | Only include listings that this paint index user_id | | Only include listings from this user collection | | Only include listings from this collection min_price | | Only include listings have a price higher then this
+def_index | | Only include listings that have a one of the given def index(es) min_float | | Only include listings that have a float higher then this max_float | | Only include listings that have a float lower then this rarity | | Only include listings that have this rarity paint_seed | | Only include listings that have this paint seed paint_index | | Only include listings that have this paint index user_id | | Only include listings from this user collection | | Only include listings from this collection min_price | | Only include listings have a price higher then this